How to report expenses and results

 Your scientific report should describe the project results, project information and the activities related to communication and societal benefits.
 You as the project manager fill in and submit the report in Prisma.
 The report can be written in either Swedish or English, with the exception of the popular science summary which must be written in Swedish.
 More detailed instructions on the maximum number of characters you can use and what to write in each field is found in the form, in both Swedish and English.

 See Prisma’s user support for more detailed reporting instructions: Instructions for project managers about the scientific report

 What information should be reported?

-Here, you can read about what the project report usually contains.
+Here, you can read about what the scientific report usually contains.
 However, depending on the type of project and the purpose of the call, you might need to report other information and address other questions than those we bring up here.

 The Formas project catalogue